kotagit75/bitclock-PoC/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 > [!NOTE]
 > BitClock is currently in active development.
+The API and features may change without notice.

 ## Documents
 [About the algorithm (Not finished yet)](docs/algorithm.md)